Shenipsit Trail

 • Great Hill to Bald Hill (not to be confused with Bald Mountain above) through blocks 24 and 22 of the Meshomasic State Forest

-By 1962 seven sections were complete totaling about 30 miles of trail with a big gap from Bolton to Ellington.
-It’s interesting to see the trail maps without I-384 (which appears in the 1976 Walk Book).
-They did complete sections from Bald Mountain north to Camp Aya-Po but still fell just shy of the planned end of at Mass border at Rattlesnake Hill.
+By 1962 seven sections were complete totaling about 30 miles of trail with a large gap from Bolton to Ellington.
+It’s interesting to see the trail maps before I-384 tore through the area (it first appears in the 1976 Walk Book).
+CFPA did complete sections from Bald Mountain north to Camp Aya-Po but still fell just shy of the planned end at Mass border at Rattlesnake Hill.

 By 2014 the last of the unofficial trails/roadwalks had been blazed and the Shenipsit became a complete thru-hike trail with the north end extended to its current terminus on Greaves Road.
 Around 2018 the CFPA attempted to get a ledge built in the culverts under Route 2 to avoid the roadwalk but the DOT decided against the plan.